 It is important to note that hand-rearing as referred to in this section is understood to mean hand-rearing at the place or institution of birth for later management at the same place, or in the same environment.
-Marked differences were namely found between imported and hand-reared animals e.g. in Oklahoma City, whereas - as reported by POHLE (1974) - all saiga imported from Russia, therefore also those imported by Oklahoma City Zoo were hand-reared, only not there, but at or close to the site where they were captured soon after birth in Russia.
-This means that these animals were transferred to a new location, a new environment in a new climate zone as juveniles, and whatever differences were observed, were due to the change in environment, and not hand-rearing.
+Marked differences were found between imported and hand-reared animals e.g. in Oklahoma City, where hand-reared animals were tamer and calmer, tolerated transportation better, tolerated smaller enclosure sizes, and their chemical immobilisation was more reliable due to lower stress levels (RAMSAY, 1992).
+At the same time - as reported by POHLE (1974) - all saiga imported from Russia, therefore also those imported by Oklahoma City Zoo were hand-reared, only not there, but at or close to the site where they were captured soon after birth in Russia.
+This means that these animals were transferred to a new location, a new environment in a new climate zone as juveniles, and whatever differences were observed, could be assumed to be due to the change in environment, and not handrearing.
 A trend observed at Cologne Zoo also seems to confirm that a change in environment has a significant impact on saiga.
 It was namely observed there, that in females born in Cologne and dam-reared, the ratio of twin births was 43%, and 78% of their offspring were twins.
 In contrast, the ratio of twin births is females born elsewhere and transported to Cologne was only 12% with 21% of their offspring twins (RDUCH et al., 2016).
-This is a significant difference, and confirms the general belief that saiga are difficult to establish in new environments.

-To eliminate the detrimental effects of a change in the environment and the possible delay it may cause in breeding efforts, it should be considered to transport saiga to new locations

-- if necessary - before weaning.
+To eliminate the detrimental effects of a change in the environment and the possible delay it may cause in breeding efforts, it should be considered to transport saiga to new locations - if necessary - before weaning.
 Also more research is required into the potential impact of hand-rearing successive generations of saiga on the nursing behaviour of females.
 It can be assumed that paddock-rearing, when animals have contact with and are also fed by keepers, but raised with their mother in the herd could potentially reduce the impact on social or reproductive behaviour.